Total Joint Shoulder Surgery Recovery

 How long does shoulder pain last after surgery?

 Post surgery pain is well managed by nurses and doctors and typically does not last long.
-In the 1-3 days following surgery, most people will experience pain at the incision site and will be given pain medication at home.
+In the 1-3 days following orthopedic surgery, most people will experience pain at the incision site and will be given pain medication at home.
 Pain can also be managed by cold packs and additional treatment provided by a physical therapist.

-What are the benefits of physical therapy for shoulder surgery?
+Benefits of physical therapy for shoulder surgery

 Article By: Bridgette Sakar, DPT, PT, OCS